jaerri/jaerri/README.md

 ### Halo

-am a monke learnin to type words on a screen \
+am a hooman learnin to type words on a screen \
-currently being trapped in a terrible zoo called public school
+currently being trapped in a concentration camp called public school

 > about me section too cringi deleted